Javid distances himself from Johnson’s Starmer ‘slur’ over Jimmy Savile

 Ms Mirza’s departure came on a dramatic day in which three other senior aides announced they were leaving in the wake of Sue Gray’s interim report on lockdown parties in Downing Street.

-But it appeared that the resignations were not over on Friday, with the Conservative Home website reporting that Elena Narozanski has become the second adviser to quit the No 10 policy unit.
+The resignations continued on Friday, with the Conservative Home website reporting that Elena Narozanski, a special adviser in the No 10 policy unit, was also quitting.

+Her departure was later confirmed by the Prime Minister’s official spokesman, who said: “I have seen that departure reported.
+My understanding is that it is correct.”

+The spokesman said the departures of three other senior aides announced on Thursday had all been agreed before Ms Mirza’s shock resignation.

 Register for free to continue reading